TD-Community/TDVersionExplorer/README.md

 These options are available:
 - Force conversion:

-When the source file is the same as the destionation file (eg TD version, outline format and encoding) by default the conversion will be skipped.<br />
+When the source file is the same as the destionation file (eg TD version, outline format and encoding) by default the conversion will be skipped.<br/>
 This option will force conversion even when the source and destination are the same.

 - Full CDK errors:

 During conversion, the CDK may display messageboxes showing outline errors.
-When you want to have all of the errors saved to .err file, enable this option.<br />
+When you want to have all of the errors saved to .err file, enable this option.<br/>
 This may slow down the conversion significantly.
 Keep this option disabled to minimize CDK errors for performance.

 - Rename file extension